 Ooh, I can see the die-hard hot compost people cringing now!
 But think about it.
 When left to its own devices, forest waste (leaves, needles, branches) eventually breaks down and turns into a lovely compost.
 That compost (or humus) feeds the forest.
 The same thing will happen in your pile, albeit on a much slower time frame than if you really worked at it.

 You can help the pile to be more efficient by being mindful of what you add.
-The best pile has two kinds of waste: damp, wet, gloppy kind of stuff (think potato peels, lawn clippings, and tomatoes) and dry, crunchy stuff (brown leaves, paper, or straw).
+The best pile has two kinds of waste: damp, wet, gloppy kind of stuff (think potato peels, lawn clippings, coffee grounds, and tomatoes) and dry, crunchy stuff (brown leaves, paper, or straw).
 In technical terms, those are considered nitrogen and carbon.
 (My definitions are so much more colorful, don’t you think?)
 Aim for more carbon materials than nitrogen materials; a roughly two-to-one ratio is a good bet.

 Passive composting doesn’t require much from you.
 How’s that for music to your ears?